- Cardiovascular Health Home

 - About Stroke

-Stroke is the sixth leading cause of death and one of the leading causes of disability in Minnesota.
+Stroke is the fifth leading cause of death and one of the leading causes of disability in Minnesota.
 The Minnesota Stroke Program is committed to reducing the burden of stroke in the state through raising stroke awareness in the community, providing continuing education to health care providers, and working to improve the entire system of care for stroke patients.

 - Stroke Hospital Designation.
 We designate hospitals as acute stroke ready hospitals, primary stroke centers, and comprehensive stroke centers in our statewide system of stroke.
 Get in touch with Stroke Team staff.